yugentan/Genetic-Algorithm/README.md

     - `test_population.py:` Unit test for Population class functionalities
     - `test_simulation.py:` Unit test for Simulation class functionalities
 - **data directory:** Contains all the data files generated from `test_ga.py` and file required to run `main.py`.
+- **findings directory:** Contains a short writeup in jupyter notebook on the simulation.
+- **build & dist directory:** Currently empty, will be use for future development purpose

 ## Dependencies
 - PyBullet
 - NumPy